 This series provides examples of:

 - Assimilation Plot: Several episodes deal with attempts by the Dominants to use their superior technology to turn humans into more Dominants by modifying DNA with nanites.
 Reversed in other episodes, where human scientists are working on an attempt to turn Dominants into humans.
-Tom volunteers to be a guinea pig and spends several days enjoying human emotions (Dominants are unable to feel compassion, love, and other positive feelings) before finding out that the "cure" would eventually kill him.
+Tom volunteers to be a guinea pig and spends several days enjoying human emotions before finding out that the "cure" would eventually kill him.
 Their genes are also dominant, meaning that their children with humans are always Dominants.

 - Explosive Breeder: One of the traits of Dominant females is their ability to bear four offspring to term at the same time from multiple partners thanks to their four uteri.
 They are also able to start having children at a much younger age (around 9).
 The births are also significantly easier than for humans, requiring less medical intervention.
 The protagonists assume that the species first appeared in a now-deserted Mexican village and rapidly spread from there.
 Their numbers are now in the hundreds of thousands, and the growth is not slowing down.

 - Hollywood Evolution: It's a bit strange to see a whole new species pop up out of nowhere with no "in-between" examples to show a progression of mutations.